dataluscorp/browser/js/src/doc/Debugger/Tutorial-Breakpoint.md

 ===========================================

-This page shows how you can try out the [`Debugger` API][debugger] yourself using Firefox's Scratchpad.
+This page shows how you can try out the [`Debugger` API][debugger] yourself using Datalus's Scratchpad.
 We use `Debugger` to set a breakpoint in a function, and then evaluate an expression whenever it is hit.

-This tutorial was tested against Firefox 58 Beta and Nightly.
-It does not work in Firefox 57.
+This tutorial was tested against Datalus 58 Beta and Nightly.
+It does not work in Datalus 57.

 1. Since the `Debugger` API is only available to privileged JavaScript code, you'll need to use the Browser Content Toolbox to try it out.
-To do this, open the Firefox developer tools, click on the options gear at the upper right of the toolbox, and make sure that both “Enable browser chrome and add-on debugging toolboxes” and “Enable remote debugging” are checked.
+To do this, open the Datalus developer tools, click on the options gear at the upper right of the toolbox, and make sure that both “Enable browser chrome and add-on debugging toolboxes” and “Enable remote debugging” are checked.
 These are located at the bottom right of the options panel; you may need to scroll